-The fundamental repeating unit of chromatin, nucleosome, consists of a histone octamer (comprising two molecules of each of core histones H2A, H2B, H3 and H4), ~146 base pairs of DNA wrapped around it, a variable length (0-80 base pairs) of linker DNA and linker histone H1 (or H5) (in higher eukaryotes).
-Alterations in chromatin structure are preferentially involved in almost all of DNA-utilizing processes, including gene expression.
-Of various epigenetic mechanisms of chromatin, acetylation and deacetylation of core histones are the most common/important modifications.
-The acetylation levels of core histones are cooperatively/precisely controlled by histone acetyltransferase(s) and deacetylase(s), each member of which plays particular roles in expressions of cell functions.
+The fundamental repeating unit of the chromatin, the nucleosome, consists of a histone octamer (comprising two molecules of each of core histones H2A, H2B, H3 and H4), approximately 146 base pairs of DNA wrapped around it, a variable length (0-80 base pairs) of linker DNA and linker histone H1 (or H5) (in higher eukaryotes).
+Alterations in the chromatin structure are preferentially involved in almost all of DNA-utilizing processes, including gene expression, DNA replication, recombination, repair and others.
+Of various epigenetic modifications of the chromatin, acetylation and deacetylation of core histones are the most common and important modifications.
+Acetylation levels of specific Lys residues of core histones are cooperatively and precisely controlled by chromatin-modifying enzymes, such as histone acetyltransferases (HATs) and histone deacetylases (HDACs), each member of which plays specific roles in expressions of normal cell functions.

-In eukaryotes genomic information is preserved in a complex structure, chromatin, which participates in packaging genomic DNA into nucleus efficiently and providing the place for various DNA-utilizing reactions, such as replication, recombination, repair, gene expression and so on.
-The organization and packaging of chromatin are achieved through the addition of numerous kinds of proteins, including histones, to the DNA molecule.
-A typical model for the hierarchy of chromatin structure is as follows [1-8].
-The basic structural unit of chromatin, nucleosome, consists of a histone octamer, comprising two molecules of each of core histones H2A, H2B, H3 and H4, and approximately 146 base pairs of DNA wrapped around it.
-With a variable length (0-80 base pairs) of linker DNA and linker histone H1 (or H5) (in case of higher eukaryotes), nucleosome constitutes the fundamental repeating unit of chromatin.
+In eukaryotes genome information is preserved in a complex structure, the chromatin, which efficiently participates in packaging genomic DNA into nucleus and also provides the place for various DNA-utilizing reactions, such as replication, recombination, repair, gene expression and others.
+The organization and packaging of the chromatin are achieved through the addition of numerous kinds of proteins, including histones and various non-histone proteins, to the DNA molecule.
+A typical model for the hierarchy of the chromatin structure is as follows [1-8].
+The basic structural unit of the chromatin, the nucleosome, consists of a histone octamer, comprising two molecules of each of core histones H2A, H2B, H3 and H4, and approximately 146 base pairs of DNA wrapped around it.
+With a variable length (0-80 base pairs) of linker DNA and linker histone H1 (or H5) (in case of higher eukaryotes), the nucleosome constitutes the fundamental repeating unit of the chromatin.
 Upon the assistance of a number of non-histone proteins, including high-mobility group (HMG) proteins, the nucleosome arrays are assembled into a higher order chromatin structure.
-Genomic DNA folds around nucleosomes to form 10 nm fibers, which fold helically into 30 nm chromatin fibers.
+Genomic DNA folds around the nucleosomes to form 10 nm fibers, which fold helically into 30 nm chromatin fibers.
 These 30 nm fibers further form loops observed in the prophase chromosome axis that coils to form the fully condensed metaphase chromosome.

-Because histones (H2A, H2B, H3, H4, H1, and/or H5) are essential for the maintenance of chromatin structure, numerous numbers of each histone subtype must be rapidly/surely accumulated in nucleus and quickly/correctly incorporated into nucleosome prior to cell division.
-To supply a large amount of every histone subtype, following three distinct manners exist in eukaryotes.
-1) The histone genes should be present in multiple copies in most of higher eukaryotes, ranging from several dozen to hundreds, although yeast has two genes for each of core histones [4, 9].
-2) The levels of the histone mRNAs should be mainly controlled at post-transcriptional step [10].
-3) There is an attractive compensatory regulation mechanism, by which the mRNA levels of histone subtypes are precisely kept in a stoichiometric balance [11-15].
+Because histones (H2A, H2B, H3, H4, and H1 or H5) are essential for the maintenance of the chromatin structure, numerous numbers of each histone subtype must be rapidly and surely accumulated in nucleus, and quickly and correctly incorporated into the nucleosomes prior to cell division.
+To supply a large amount of every histone subtype, following three distinct ways exist in eukaryotes.
+1) The histone genes are present in multiple copies in most of higher eukaryotes, ranging from several dozens to hundreds, although yeast has two genes for each of core histones [4, 9].
+2) The mRNA levels of every histone subtype are mainly controlled at a post-transcriptional step [10].
+3) There is an attractive compensatory regulation mechanism, by which the mRNA levels of each of histone subtypes are precisely kept in a stoichiometric balance [11-15].

-On the other hand, alterations in chromatin structure are preferentially involved in the above-mentioned DNA-utilizing processes.
-Concerning gene expression, besides the DNA methylation [16], there are at least three remarkable manners through chromatin structure changes as follows: 1) regulation by variants of each histone subtype, 2) chromatin remodeling and 3) post-translational modification.
+Moreover, as mentioned above, alterations in the chromatin structure are preferentially involved in the varied kinds of DNA-utilizing processes.
+Concerning gene expressions, besides the DNA methylation [16], there are at least three remarkable ways by means of the chromatin conformation (structure) changes as follows: 1) the regulation by variants of every histone subtype, 2) the chromatin remodeling and 3) the post-translational modification.